 The pattern of copepod abundance on the Newfoundland and Labrador Shelf differed somewhat from the long term trends observed at Station 27.
-Off the coast of Labrador (Seal Island transect), as well as on the Newfoundland shelf (Bonavista Bay transect), the seasonallyadjusted estimates of abundance for the dominant copepod species (C. finmarchicus, C. glacialis, C. hyperboreus, Pseudocalanus spp., Oithona spp., Metridia spp., and copepod nauplii) were either at or near the highest levels recorded since 2000 and reflect a long term trend of increasing abundance.
-The only exception to this overall pattern was in the abundance of Metridia spp. on the Newfoundland shelf, which has been decreasing in abundance since 2003.
-In the case of C. finmarchicus, a dominant species in the region, there has been a 19fold increase in summer abundance off Labrador since 2000.
+Off the coast of Labrador (Seal Island transect), as well as on the Newfoundland shelf (Bonavista Bay transect), the seasonally-adjusted estimates of abundance for the dominant copepod species (C. finmarchicus, C. glacialis, C. hyperboreus, Pseudocalanus spp., Oithona spp., Metridia spp., and copepod nauplii) were well above the long-term average.
+The only exception to this overall pattern was in the abundance of Metridia spp. and Pseudocalanus spp. on the Newfoundland shelf, which have been decreasing in abundance since 2003.
+In the case of C. finmarchicus, a dominant species in the region, there has been a 15-20 fold increase in summer abundance off Labrador since 2000.

-On the northern Grand Banks (Flemish Cap transect), abundance levels for most copepod species in 2005 were generally higher than in the previous year.
+On the northern Grand Banks (Flemish Cap transect), abundance levels for most copepod species in 2006 were generally higher than in the previous years.
 In many instances, the abundance was at or near the highest levels encountered since the start of the monitoring program.
 However, the inter-annual fluctuations in copepod abundance on the northern Grand Banks do not all show long-term trends.
 In several cases, persistent patterns of increase or decrease may persist for three years in a row only to be followed by a sharp change in abundance, such as occurred for C. hyperboreus and Pseudocalanus spp. from 2002 to 2003.
-The lack of long-term trends in this area may indicate that the pelagic ecosystem is influenced by a number of factors, the balance of which may change abruptly.
+The lack of long-term trends in this area may indicate that the pelagic ecosystem is influenced by a number of factors (e.g. transport, local production, predation pressure), the balance of which may change abruptly.

 There are no consistent patterns of change in the abundance of different copepod species on the southern Grand Banks.
 Although there have been year-to-year fluctuations in seasonally-adjusted estimates of abundance, few species have shown variations that are considered statistically significant.
-For most species, there has been approximately a 2-fold variation in overall abundance since 2000.
+For most species, the overall abundance in 2006 was generally low.